Substra/substra-documentation/docs/source/documentation/concepts.rst

 * the opener of a dataset if the organization has process permissions on the dataset
 * the archive of an algorithm if the organization has process permissions on the algorithm
-* the archive of a metric if the organization has process permissions on the metric
 * the model outputted by a task if the organization has process permissions on the model and if this type of export has been enabled at deployment for the organization (environment variable model_export_enabled should be set to True)